 Tech Start Up Uber to Directly Challenge San Francisco’s Regulated Taxi System

+The new UberX service launching this week will offer rides with an eco-friendly Prius fleet.
 Reset regulars know we follow transit issues closely, and we have reported frequently on San Francisco’s taxi system, both the many broken elements and the few bright spots.

 Now here comes tech start-up Uber to directly challenge San Francisco’s regulated taxi system with a new service that comes closer to the city’s existing taxi rates.

 In a very real sense, this new service pits the power of a private algorithm against the power of an entrenched government bureaucracy.
 This will be a story to follow, not just for San Franciscans frustrated about poor transit service but for the broader community of Gov 2.0 and those promoting, and profiting from, the growing field of “Social Enterprise.”

 The High-Tech Uber Fleet